contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 ### Forwarding

 **Forwarding page:** Here you define the page which a visitor is forwarded when clicking on a link in the calendar.
-On the target page the frontend module "Event reader" should be included.
+On the target page the front end module "Event reader" should be included.

 ### Template settings